sankar-vs/Employee-Wage-Builder/README.md

 #### Calculating Wages for a month assuming number of working days is 20.
 ### Used Case:6
 #### Calculate Wages till a condition of total working hours or days is reached.
 Assume working days is 20 and maximum working hours as 100.
+### Used Case:7
+#### Create a java method for calculating the work Hours
+### Used Case:8
+#### Object oriented programming.
+Create a constructor which varies the working Dyas, Max Hours and Employee Rate Per Hour for different companies